klimcode/notekeeper/README.md

 ## List of commands

-1. Empty -- do nothing
+1. Empty command -- do nothing
 2. `add` -- save the current note to the base
 3. `mix` -- concat the record from the base and the new record with the same name.
 It adds only unique information during a concatenation process.
+4. `get` -- load a record by a name (example: `load info`)
+5. `last` -- load the last edited record
-4. `edit` -- edit a record specified by a name in the base
+6. `edit` -- edit a record by a name
-5. `del` -- delete a record specified by a name from the base
+7. `del` -- delete a record by a name
-6. `clr` -- clear all fields of the Interface
+8. `clr` -- clear all fields of the Interface
-7. `last` -- load the tast record
-8. `tree` -- shows the base in a tree-view format (experimental)
+9. `tree` -- show the base or a record in a tree-view structure
-9. `load` -- load/reload base to work with (example: "load js")
+10. `load` -- load/reload base to work with (example: `load js`)
-10. `exit` -- close the program
+11. `exit` -- close the program

 .